Interpreting from the Inside Out

 Participants will be able to state the key components of each stage.

-Participants will be able to assess a student/mentee’s current stage through observation and inquiry.
+Participants will be able to assess an interpreter's current stage through observation and inquiry.

 Participants will be able to set goals for students/mentees to reach the next developmental stage.